puppetlabs/bolt/2-acquiring-nodes/README.md

 # Using Vagrant

-Save the following as `Vagrantfile`, or use the file accompanying this lab.
+Save the following as `Vagrantfile`, or use the file accompanying this exercise.

 ```ruby
 $nodes_count = 1